Path decomposition of a spectrally negative L\'evy process, and local time of a diffusion in this environment: Introduction

-When $0 < \kappa < 1$, our study relies deeply on the decomposition of the potential into $h$-valleys and on the localization of the contributions to the local time and to the time spent near the $h$-minima.
-In fact, we have to make $h$ going to infinity when $t$ goes to infinity, this is why we briefly study the asymptotic of the $h$-valleys.
-The definition of the $h$-extrema and $h$-valleys are given in the next section but we already note the following result about the asymptotic of $(m_1, m_2, ...)$, the sequence of $h$-minima.
+In fact, we have to make $h$ going to infinity when $t$ goes to infinity, this is why we briefly study the asymptotic of $(m_1, m_2, ...)$, the sequence of $h$-minima, in the following theorem. }

 \begin{theo} When $h$ goes to infinity, the renormalized random sequence $e^{-\kappa h}(m_1, m_2, ...)$ converges in distribution to the jumping times sequence of a standard Poisson process with parameter $q$ (which depends explicitly on the law of $V$).
-If $V = W_{\kappa}$, the $\kappa$-drifted brownian motion, then $q = \kappa^2/2$.
+If $V = W_{\kappa}$, the $\kappa$-drifted Brownian motion, then $q = \kappa^2/2$.

 \end{theo}